Haarsma Lawyers Blog

 • the franchisor does not intend to enter into a franchise agreement in the following financial year

-for the purposes of sub-clause 9(1A)(b), the disclosure document must be updated to reflect the position of the franchise at the end of the financial year before the year in which the copy of the disclosure document is given.
+For the purposes of section 23(5)(a), the disclosure document must be updated to reflect the position of the franchise at the end of the financial year before the year in which the copy of the disclosure document is given.

-Sub-clause 9(1A)(d) of the Franchising Code provides that a franchisor must give to a franchisee a copy of the Franchising Code at least 14 days before the franchisee enters into the franchise agreement.
+Section 23(5)(b) of the Franchising Code provides that a franchisor must give to a franchisee a copy of the Franchising Code.

 For a copy of the Franchising Code click here.

-If the franchisee is leasing or occupying premises from the franchisor or its associate, sub-clause 9(1A)(e) of the Franchising Code requires the franchisor to give to the franchisee at least 14 days before the franchisee enters into the franchise agreement:
+If the franchisee is leasing or occupying premises from the franchisor or its associate, section 23(2)(b) of the Franchising Code requires the franchisor to give to the franchisee:

 • a copy of the lease of the premises, or